SelligentMarketingCloud/ResponsiveFramework/README.md

 The guidelines come in the form of an example HTML template with multiple column layouts.

 # Validation
+A pipeline is planned to validate the template against actual mail client renderings.

+# Contributions
+If you have the right level of access, you are free to create PullRequests against this repository.

 # Versions
 | Link                          | Description                 |